4 Hyperparameter Optimization

 and benchmark()

-4.5 Nested Resampling
+4.3 Nested Resampling

-data.
-The model’s performance is then evaluated with the optimal configuration on the same data.Nested resampling separates model optimization from the process of estimating the performance of the model by adding an additional layer of resampling, i.e., whilst model performance is estimated using a resampling method in the ‘usual way’, tuning is then performed by resampling the resampled data (Figure 4.7).
-For more details and a formal introduction to nested resampling the reader is referred to Bischl et al. (2021).
+Nested resampling separates model optimization from the process of estimating the performance of the tuned model by adding an additional resampling, i.e., while model performance is estimated using a resampling method in the ‘usual way’, tuning is then performed by resampling the resampled data (Figure 4.4).
+For more details and a formal introduction to nested resampling the reader is referred to Bischl et al. (2023) and Simon (2007).

-- Outer resampling – Instantiate 3-fold cross-validation to create different testing and training data sets.
+- Outer resampling – Instantiate 3-fold cross-validation to create different testing and training datasets.

-- HPO – Tune the hyperparameters using the inner data splits (blue and gray blocks).
+- HPO – Tune the hyperparameters on the outer training set (large, light blue blocks) using the inner data splits.

 - Cross-validation – Repeat (2)-(5) for each of the three folds.